 Confession 1: Most of us don’t actually travel all the time.

 Nor do we all want to.
 I live in Munich.
-As much as I love travelling, I also love being at home.
+As much as I love traveling, I also love being at home.

 I’m certainly away from home more than the average person with a so-called normal job.
-But for the first six months of 2016, I’ve travelled ~6 weeks out of 26.
+But I also get to spend a lot of time at home.

 Lesson to You: Facebook posts of travel blogger friends only tell a small part of the whole story.